MicrosoftDocs/memdocs/sccm/core/plan-design/network/schema-extensions.md

      For example, if you plan to create content at a primary site and deploy that content to a secondary site below a different primary site, you must either extend the Active Directory schema to let the secondary site get the source primary site's public key, or use preinst.exe to share keys between the two sites directly.

 ## Active Directory attributes and classes
-When you extend the schema for System Center Configuration Manager, the following classes and attributes are added to the schema and available to all Configuration Manager sites in that Active Directory forest.
+When you extend the schema for Configuration Manager, the following classes and attributes are added to the schema and available to all Configuration Manager sites in that Active Directory forest.

 -   Attributes: